oils-for-unix/oils/doc/simple-word-eval.md

 </style>

 This document describes Oil's word evaluation semantics (`shopt -s simple_word_eval`) for experienced shell users.
-It may be useful to implementers who want to adopt this behavior in another shell.
+It may also be useful to those who want to implement this behavior in another shell.

 The main idea is that Oil behaves like a traditional programming language:

-1. It's **parsed** from start to end [in a single pass][parsing-shell]:
+1. It's **parsed** from start to end [in a single pass][parsing-shell].
 2. It's **evaluated** in a single step too.

-Data isn't re-parsed and re-evaluated as code.
+That is, parsing and evaluation aren't interleaved, and code and data aren't confused.

 [parsing-shell]: https://www.oilshell.org/blog/2019/02/07.html